mvaal/everydaytemplateswp8/README.md

 * Check
 * Letter

 This was a project for DVLUP.
-Windows Phone is now
+Windows Phone is now discontinued, so sharing with general public and no longer maintained.